10. DJing With Mixxx¶

 Usually, Master Sync will only make sure the rate sliders are set correctly.
 If you also want to make sure your beats are perfectly in sync, turn on the QUANTIZE button.
 When activated, Quantize will ensure that the beats are perfectly lined up as well.

 Harmonic mixing is a technique to mix songs with matching melodies and harmonies.
-To learn more about harmonic mixing you might want to check out the mixshare archive.
+To learn more about harmonic mixing you might want to check out the mixshare site.

 Mixxx has two features to help you with harmonic mixing.
 The first is a key lock.
 When it is active changing the speed of a track won’t affect the key.
 To enable key lock, click the key lock button in the Deck Options Button Grid.
 The second is that Mixxx can automatically detect the key of a track and will display it in the library and the decks.
 The notation which is used to display a key can be changed in Key Detection Preferences.

 10.5.
 Using Effects¶

 Mixxx comes with a set of native effects.